Autism Myths & Facts – Debunking Misconceptions with Autizum

 Myth 5: Autism can be cured

-Fact: Autism isn’t a disease—it doesn’t need curing.
-It’s a neurodevelopmental condition.
-Therapies support development, not “cure” autism.
+Fact: Autism isn't a disease—it doesn't need curing.
+It's a neurodevelopmental condition.
+Therapies support development, not "cure" autism.
+Discover effective early intervention strategies that can help.

 Myth 6: Bad parenting causes autism

 Fact: Parenting styles do not cause autism.
-It’s influenced by genetics and brain development, not upbringing.
+It's influenced by genetics and brain development, not upbringing.
+For more information on the causes of autism, read our guide on understanding Autism Spectrum Disorder. understanding Autism Spectrum Disorder

 Why Autism Awareness Matters